wp-plugins/good-reviews-wp/readme.txt

 3. A widget is included to display one or all of the reviews in any sidebar.

 == Changelog ==

+= 1.2.1 (2015-09-09) =
+* Add: Hebrew translation
+* Update: textdomain usage to support upcoming plugin language packs
+* Fix: reviews aren't ordered by Menu Order on the frontend
+* Fix: negative rating numbers cause problems with start rating format
+* Fix #2: Strict Standards error can appear if error reporting is high

+= 1.2 (2014-12-03) =
+* Add .hentry class to ensure valid Google Structured Data in all cases
+* Add excerpt shortcode attribute and widget option to replace use of more global
+* Don't automatically append to content in search results to improve theme compatibility

 = 1.1.1 (2014-09-15) =
 * Prevent flash display of all reviews when cycling a group of reviews